aryamanmaithani/aryamanmaithani.github.io/notes/ma-214/index.md

 Ergo, don't treat them as an alternative to the slides.

 * [PDF](notes.pdf)
+Note that this is updated from time to time.
+Check the date of the PDF to see the last date of updation.

 I shall also post the solutions of the _theoretical_ tutorial questions.
 * [Tutorial 1](tut-01.pdf): Questions 2 and 5